Role of the Family Caregiver

 Printer-friendly version

 Typically, a close family member serves as the caregiver.
-Patients without close family members may need to reach out to extended family members or friends for help, or hire a temporary caregiver.
-Some patients assemble a team of caregivers.
+For some, it may be necessary to reach out to extended family members or friends for help.
+Some patients assemble a team of caregivers or hire temporary help.

 Why You Need a Full-Time Family Caregiver